Code-Institute-Submissions/dennyshow-milestone-project-2/README.md

 ### Authors

-**Dehinde - Shogbanmu** - *Project 1*
+**Dehinde - Shogbanmu** - *Project 2*

 ## Credits

 ### Content
-The text for the about section was copied from wikipedia
+The images was retrieved from Google

-### Media
+The logos where retrived from icon8
-All media was provided by the band representative and some were pulled via google serach.
+The data was retrived from data.london.gov.uk

 ### Acknowledgements
 I received inspiration for this project via my mentor